 Homework: Classification using assumptions of equal and unequal Gaussian distributions; classification using kernel density estimates.

-Lecture 26: Logistic regression as a
+Lecture 26: Logistic regression as a method

-state variables; batch algorithm: Iterative Re-weighted Least Squares; on-line
+variables; batch algorithm: Iterative Re-weighted Least Squares; on-line

 Homework: logistic regression with multiple classes of unequal variance.